DequanZhu/FaceNet-and-FaceLoss-collections-tensorflow2.0/README.md

 # TODO
 - [x] Provide train code in vggface2 datasets using softmax.
 - [x] To implement  CenterLoss, LSoftmaxLoss, L2SoftmaxLoss,  AMSoftmaxLoss,  ASoftmaxLoss, ArcFaceSoftmaxLoss.
-- [ ] Provide test code which use LFW datasets.
+- [ ] Provide test code in LFW datasets.
 - [ ] Train some models using different backbone and diffrent loss fun in two.
 - [ ] Compare and analysis different loss type.
 - [ ] Refactor and clean the code.